Fidelis Care Highlights National Minority Health Month

 Local Health Plan Offers Health and Wellness Support and Co-Hosts Webinar to Raise Awareness About Black Maternal Health

-LONG ISLAND CITY, N.Y., April 13, 2022 /PRNewswire/ -- Fidelis Care is raising awareness about the health disparities that affect minority communities.
+LONG ISLAND CITY, N.Y., April 13, 2022 /PRNewswire-HISPANIC PR WIRE/ -- Fidelis Care is raising awareness about the health disparities that affect minority communities.
 In honor of National Minority Health Month this month, Fidelis Care shares the following guidance from Senior Medical Director, Dr. Jermel Hawkins, Jr., to help communities of color take control of their health and wellness.

 - Stay Active - Regular exercise can help boost moods, contributes to maintenance of a healthy weight, and improves sleep.
 It also lowers risk for heart disease, stroke, and type 2 diabetes.
 Black and Hispanic Americans experience higher rates of diabetes, so prioritizing movement is important.
 It is recommended to get at least 30 minutes of moderate exercise five times a week.